The Financial Analyst must follow the changes in the markets

 86%

-Satisfaction rate at 6 months – Class of 2022
+Satisfaction Rate at 6 Months – Class of 2023

-The OMNES Education Group pays particular attention to the societal environment, including the disability dimension.
-Indeed, we believe that students with disabilities should not have any problems in pursuing their studies and starting a professional career.
-We accompany them to facilitate their access to the premises, offer them personalized advice as well as adapted accommodations throughout their school career.
+The OMNES Education group places special emphasis on the societal environment, including the aspect of disability.
+Indeed, we believe that students with disabilities should not face obstacles in continuing their studies or starting a professional career.
+We support them by facilitating access to facilities, providing personalized advice, and offering tailored accommodations throughout their academic journey.

 Accessibility of premises: all our campuses are accessible to people with disabilities.